usnistgov/oscal-xproc3/README.md

 In the File Explorer, try dragging an icon for an XPL file onto the icon for `xp3.bat`.
 (Tip: choose a `*.xpr` whose name is in ALL-CAPS - explanation below.)

-For extra fun, change the 'bat' file's icon under File/Properties.
+Gild the lily by creating a Windows shortcut to the 'bat' file and changing its icon under File/Properties.
+This link can be placed on your desktop or in another folder, ready to run pipelines.

-TODO: Test and harden ./xp3.sh so it too offers this functionality on \*nix or Mac platforms
+TODO: Develop and test ./xp3.sh so it too offers this functionality on \*nix or Mac platforms

 ### Repository naming convention for XProc - `ALL-CAPS.xpr` files